Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Analysis from Perspective of Single Designer

 \subsection{Parameterization of All Retrofit Controllers}

-In this subsection, as one of the main contributions of this paper, we give parameterization of ``all" retrofit controllers, which involves both of two classes of retrofit controllers reported in~\cite{ishizaki2018retrofit} as special cases.
-To avoid unnecessary complication of controller parameterization based on the Youla parameterization \cite{youla1976modern}, we make the following assumption.
+In this subsection, as one of the main contributions of this paper, we describe the parameterization of ``all" retrofit controllers, which involves both classes of retrofit controllers reported in~\cite{ishizaki2018retrofit} as special cases.
+For simplicity of presentation, we first make the following assumption.

 \begin{assumption} The subsystem $G$ is stable, i.e., $G\in\mathcal{RH}_{\infty}$. \end{assumption}